Fast Approximate Dynamic Programming for Input-Affine Dynamics: From quadratic complexity to linear complexity

 In this section, we focus on a specific subclass of the optimal control problems considered in this study.
-In particular, we exploit the problem structure in this subclass in order to reduce the computational cost of the d-CDP algorithm.
-In this regard, a closer look to Algorithm~\ref{alg:d-CDP general} reveals a computational bottleneck in its numerical implementation: computing $\disc{\varphi}_x : \setg{Y} \ra \R$, and its conjugate within the \texttt{for~loop} over $x \in \setg{X}$.
+In particular, we exploit the problem structure in this subclass to reduce the computational cost of the d-CDP algorithm.
+In this regard, a closer look to Algorithm~\ref{alg:d-CDP general} reveals a computational bottleneck in its numerical implementation: The computation of the objects $\disc{\psi}_x : \setg{Y} \ra \R,\ x \in \setg{X}$, and their conjugates which requires working in the product space $\setg{X} \times \setg{Y}$.
 This step is indeed the dominating factor in the time complexity of $\ord (XY)$ of Algorithm~\ref{alg:d-CDP general}; see Appendix~\ref{proof:complexity d-CDP Alg 1} for the proof of Theorem~\ref{thm:complexity d-CDP Alg 1}.
-Hence, if the structure of the problem allows for this computations to be carried out outside the \texttt{for~loop} over~$x \in \setg{X}$, then a significant reduction in the time complexity is achievable.
-This is indeed possible for problems with separable data in the state and input variables.
-We again consider deterministic systems in our development and assume that the conjugate of (input-dependent) stage cost is analytically available (see Assumption~\ref{As:conj cost func alg 2} below).
-However, the same extensions discussed in Section~\ref{subsec:extension} for handling additive noise in the dynamics and numerical computation the conjugate of (input-dependent) stage cost can be used for the modified d-CDP algorithm to be described.
-The pseudo-code for the multistep implementation of the modified d-CDP algorithm including these extensions is provided in Appendix~\ref{app:ext}.
+Hence, if the structure of the problem allows for the complete decomposition of these objects, then a significant reduction in the time complexity is achievable.
+This is indeed possible for problems with separable data: